-- a) Where a Member is suspended or partially suspended from their responsibilities or duties as a Member of the County Council in accordance with Part III of the Local Government Act 2000, or regulations made under that part, the part of either Basic or Special Responsibility Allowances payable to that Member in respect of duties or responsibilities from which they are suspended or partially suspended may be withheld by the County Council.
-The full Council will make any such decision. - b) Where a Member is unavailable to undertake their duties for which they receive a SRA, for any reason other than sickness, and that period exceeds four weeks within a three month period, then the Council can withhold any SRA due to the Member concerned for the period during which the absence occurred.
+a) Where a Member is unavailable to undertake their duties for which they receive a SRA, for any reason other than sickness, and that period exceeds four weeks within a three month period, then the Council can withhold any SRA due to the Member concerned for the period during which the absence occurred.
 The Cabinet will make any such decision based on a report from the Director of Legal & Democratic Services and considering each case on its merits.